-First he walked and hitchhiked his way to Tucson, then Phoenix, then Las Vegas, Nevada, which he loved.
+First he walked and hitchhiked his way to Tucson, Phoenix, and then farther north to Las Vegas, Nevada, which he loved.

-He loved the lights and all the spear-shaped, knife-shaped, splinter-shaped, science-fictional structures and the twenty-four-hour throb of the city.
-He liked walking among the diverse throngs of people, the famous and the rich, the savvy and the talented, the dispossessed and the determined.
-He liked walking among the wealthiest, inside the wealthiest casinos, and in his ragged clothing he felt no resentment of the successful, no rancor, no sense of inferiority, no anything except free — free to pursue his own life.
+He loved the lights and all the spear-shaped, knife-shaped, splinter-shaped structures and the twenty-four-hour throb of the city.
+He liked walking among the diverse throngs of people, the famous and the rich, the savvy and the talented, the dispossessed and determined.
+He liked walking among the wealthiest, inside the wealthiest casinos, and in his ragged clothing Kristy felt no resentment of the successful, no rancor, no sense of inferiority, no anything except free — free to pursue his own life.
 It never occurred to him to feel another way.

 Somewhere in his youth, perhaps cumulatively over a span of years, he’d developed the conviction that he was capable of understanding anything known to anyone.
 It was an implicit conviction, an almost unconscious sense that lived deep inside him, and he never thought to question it.

 He meanwhile slept in stairwells, or on building rooftops, or wherever he could.
 He worked any job he could find: dishwashing, housekeeping, prep-cook, construction laborer.
-His work ethic grew, and he cultivated it, as he cultivated his ability to make his own way through the process of voluntary human cooperation.
+His work ethic grew, and he cultivated it, as he cultivated also his ability to make his own way through the process of voluntary human cooperation.

-Not quite a full year after being in Las Vegas, he one day saw near the UNLV campus a flyer announcing a free lecture, which was to be held in the Political Science Department.
+Not quite one full year after living in Las Vegas, he one day saw near the UNLV campus a flyer announcing a free lecture, which was to be held in the Political Science Department.
 The lecture was titled “Wealth & Poverty.”

 On the backside of the flyer was a small map with a red X marking the exact location of the Political Science Department.

 He walked out into the hallway, down a short flight of steps, and there, off to his left, he saw a young woman sitting alone in a large empty classroom — a classroom that had four separate entryways.
 Kristy paused.
 The young woman was reading from a gigantic tome.
 She caught sight of Kristy on the periphery of her vision and looked up from her book and met his gaze.
-Her eyes were stone-gray and her hair, shoulder-length, silken, light-brown, was clasped off her face, out of her eyes, with a barrette that appeared to have on the top of it a small white rose made of enamel.
+Her eyes were stone-gray and her hair, shoulder-length, silken, light-brown, was clasped off her face, out of her eyes, with a barrette the top of which contained a small white rose made of enamel.

 “Hello,” Kristy said.